Johnny Gaudreau Game Preview: Blue Jackets vs. Maple Leafs

 Gaudreau Stats vs. the Maple Leafs

-- The Maple Leafs are 18th in goals allowed, conceding 103 total goals (3.4 per game) in the league.
+- The Maple Leafs are 16th in goals allowed, conceding 108 total goals (3.4 per game) in the NHL.

 |2023-2024 Season